AndreiRudenko/sparkler/README.md

 * You can create custom `ParticleModule` to extend functionality.
 * Some modules need to have access to custom data, you can create components and add them to `ParticleEmitter`.
 * Additional modules: [sparkler_modules](https://github.com/RudenkoArts/sparkler_modules).
-* Can support multiple engines, now only supports [luxe](https://github.com/underscorediscovery/luxe), but you can add another [renderer](https://github.com/RudenkoArts/sparkler/tree/master/sparkler/render) too, or create pull request, i will add it.
+* Can support multiple engines, now supports [luxe](https://github.com/underscorediscovery/luxe) and [Kha](https://github.com/Kode/Kha), but you can add another [renderer](https://github.com/RudenkoArts/sparkler/tree/master/sparkler/render) too, or create pull request, i will add it.

 ##### Example
 See sample/src/Main.hx